-To make Zero the dog I bought a large Styrofoam ball for him head and a cone shaped piece for his nose.
-Using a hot glue gun, I glued them together.
-I bought 2 yards of white cloth and wrapped it around the head and nose and secured it with a rubber band.
+To make Zero the dog, I bought a large Styrofoam ball for his head and a cone-shaped piece for his nose.
+I glued them together using a hot glue gun.
+I bought 2 yards of white cloth, wrapped it around the head and nose, and secured it with a rubber band.
 I hot glued a large googly eye on his head and a red pom-pom ball on the tip of his nose.
 I used the extra cloth to make his ears.
 I cut long ear shape pieces and sewed them to his head.
 To hang Zero, I made slits on each end of the cloth where his legs would be and tied thread around it, I made more slits on the top of his head and on his ears.
-I taped the thread to the ceiling to make him hang.
+I taped the line to the ceiling to make him hang.

 I purchased pumpkin goody bags, on clearance after Halloween.
 I filled the bags with a Jack and Sally cake pop and a Jack cookie.
-We also added Christmas themed bubbles, glow bracelet and necklace
+We also added Christmas-themed bubbles, a glow bracelet, and necklace

 Jack Skellington Cookie Recipe